 This workshop will introduce how engaging patients, carers and the public can serve as an effective means to inform health-related research throughout the research process.
 By the end of the session you will:

 - Understand what roles patients can play in research (not including clinical trials)

-- Have a variety of good practice examples of PPI from Queen Mary and UK researchers who have engaged clinical patients to inform and contribute to their research process
+- Have a variety of good practice examples of patient and public involvement activities from Queen Mary researchers who have engaged clinical patients to inform and contribute to their research process

 - Understand practical and logistical elements of public and patient involvement, and be able to plan your own activities

 - Thursday 21 October: 10am-12pm

 Book onto the Introduction to involving patients in your work session (search course code: RD-PE-006)*